foxsi/foxsi4-commands/README.md

 ## About this repository

-This repository is used to manage changes to the FOXSI-4 flight command list.
+This repository tells the FOXSI software how the FOXSI hardware is configured.
+It also provides some global software configuration information.
 There is a full command deck and relevant metadata for each subsystem.
 All system-specific metadata is stored in the top-level configuration file, [systems.json](systems.json).
-This file includes all systems visible to the FOXSI-4 Formatter.
+This file includes all systems visible to the FOXSI Formatter.
+This file is loaded by both Formatter software and GSE software when the start, so that they can agree on things like packet definitions and Ethernet interfaces.

 A script ([expand_systems.py](expand_systems.py)) can be used to generate a nearly fully elaborated version of [template_systems.json](template_systems.json) called [systems.json](systems.json) that substitutes JSON content where links previously existed.
 This is done for all fields except `commands`, which references a large array of command-related JSON content for each system.